Things to do in Costa del Sol

 Gibraltar

-This truly incredible limestone formation sits at the end of the Iberian Peninsula, famous for its astounding geology and overly friendly furry friends.
+This truly incredible limestone formation sits at the end of the Iberian Peninsula and is famous for its astounding geology and overly friendly monkeys.
 Though many countries have …

 Gibraltar

-This truly incredible limestone formation sits at the end of the Iberian Peninsula, famous for its astounding geology and overly friendly furry friends.
-Though many countries have claimed the beacon over the years, it's officially owned by the British government and thus it is advised that tourists exchange euros for pounds.
+This truly incredible limestone formation sits at the end of the Iberian Peninsula and is famous for its astounding geology and overly friendly monkeys.
+Though many countries have claimed the beacon over the years, it's officially owned by the British government so it's advised that tourists exchange euros for pounds.
 The Rock of Gibraltar is easily conquered by cable car, but it's worthwhile to hire a guide to explain the countless caves and rocks, and to entice the wild but sociable monkeys.
 On clear days, visitors can even view North Africa.
 St Michael's Cave, long believed to be bottomless, is a thrilling attraction with many myths and stories attached.
 Part of the massively deep cave is open to visitors and is even used as a concert venue.